Case Study

 These prototypes helped us imagine a future then design toward it and they gave leadership the hands-on confidence to place trust in our direction.

-The result was a category-defining product that resonated with a broad range of archetypes and empowered owners to get outside and make memories.
+The result of our team’s work was a category-defining product that resonated with a broad range of archetypes and empowered owners to get outside and make memories.

 percent of R1T buyers have never owned a truck before.